themeleon/themeleon/README.md

 So, if you want to create a *Themeleon compatible* theme, you can implement this interface by hand without relying on the `themeleon` Node.js package.

+The behavior is undefined if the destination directory doesn't exists or is not empty.

 *Note: Themeleon does not document anything about the context object structure.
 This is left to the project that will be themed.
 It means